Credit Card Processing, Security and PCI Compliance

 PCI Validation

-Your processor may also have their own requirements for PCI validation.
+Keep in mind that your processor may also have their own requirements for PCI validation, so be sure to check with them as well.

 QIR-Certified Resellers

-This is a new requirement from Visa starting in 2017.
+This is a requirement from Visa that began in 2017.
 The credit card company states that a large number of data and security breaches occur at small businesses and are often a result of improperly installed or maintained POS systems.
 In an effort to fix that, Visa requires businesses to use certified companies for installing and maintaining POS systems.

 Requirements in Detail